 3.2.1.4 Target Selection and Phasing

 Target selection will be carried out in a sequence phased with the timing of the CXC Call for Proposals.
 Target selection begins with the GTOs specifying targets that over-subscribe the GTO time available.
 Any GTO-GTO conflict at this point shall be resolved by the GTOs.
 In the event that a resolution is not achieved, the GTOs shall write proposals in accordance with the CfP.
 After the GO proposals are received, GO-GTO conflicts are identified.
 In response, GTOs may either (i) replace a conflicted target with an un-conflicted backup target or (ii) write a proposal and let the peer review decide the conflict.
-Targets resulting from peer review of the responses to the CfP will be added to the set of un-conflicted GTO targets to form the complete approved target list
+Targets resulting from peer review of the responses to the CfP will be added to the set of un-conflicted GTO targets to form the complete approved target list.

 3.2.1.5 GTO Proposals